 Ever since I gave my first lecture as a Teaching Assistant in 2014, I knew teaching was something I never wanted to give up.
 Since that time, my experience has grown, and I have learned to combine my teaching abilities and research interests.
-Teaching has allowed me to build my skills and knowledge in data analysis, statistics, Terrorism, and Political Violence.
+Teaching has allowed me to build my skills and knowledge of data analysis, statistics, Terrorism, and Political Violence.
 I find that Teaching and Research go hand-in-hand.
 Research offers empirical conclusions for the classroom to stimulate discussion and debate.
 During debates, students often ask questions that necessitate further investigation.
 This reciprocal relationship continues to push me toward a career of engaging students in research and sharing our findings in the classroom.

 University of Massachusetts Lowell (2015-Present)